TEAM-IGEM-IIT-ROORKEE/software/README.md

 > **Here, 'name' and 'skipPDB' parameters are optional but you need to provide other parameters, you will recieve the result on the mentioned email id**

-> **For creating the database files such as phage_setails.csv and sequence_phages.faa we used NCBI(National Center for Biotechnology Information) anf Genomenet virushostdb databases.
-If you also want to make your own set of database files you can take them from these or similar databases.**
+> - **For creating the database files such as phage_setails.csv and sequence_phages.faa we used NCBI(National Center for Biotechnology Information) and Genomenet virushostdb databases.**
+> - **If you also want to make your own set of database files you can take them from these or similar databases.**